agda/agda/HACKING.md

 Suppose you are using `upstream` as your upstream Agda repository.
 This could be either `origin` (if you have push rights) or your own fork of Agda.

-    git checkout master
+    git switch master
-    git checkout -b issue1234 # create a new branch based on master ... work on issue 1234 ...
+    git switch -c issue1234 # create a new branch based on master ... work on issue 1234 ...
     git commit -p             # record some patches